Foursquare (company)

-Foursquare Labs Inc., commonly known as Foursquare, is an American-based technology company and data cloud platform.
-The company's location platform is the foundation of several business and consumer products, including the Foursquare City Guide and Foursquare Swarm apps.
-Foursquare’s products include: Pilgrim SDK, Places, Visits, Attribution, Audience, Proximity, and Unfolded Studio.
+Foursquare Labs Inc., commonly known as Foursquare, is a geolocation technology company and data cloud platform based in the United States.
+Founded by Dennis Crowley and Naveen Selvadurai in 2009, the company rose to prominence with the launch of its local search-and-discovery mobile app.
+The app, Foursquare City Guide, popularized the concept of real-time location sharing and checking-in.

-Dennis Crowley and Naveen Selvadurai founded the company in late 2008 and launched it in 2009.
-The company rose to prominence with the launch of its namesake local search-and-discovery mobile app, now known as Foursquare City Guide.
-This app popularized the concept of real-time location-sharing and checking-in, especially in urban environments.
-Alongside the changes to the consumer apps, the company began creating products that leverage the location data collected via billions of check-ins.
+Alongside additions and iterations to its consumer apps, the company also began to create products that leverage the location data collected via billions of check-ins.

-In May 2019, Foursquare acquired Placed from Snap Inc. In April 2020, Foursquare announced a merger with Factual Inc. In May 2021, Foursquare acquired Unfolded, a platform for geospatial data unification, enrichment, visualization, and analytics.

 History

 Launch and early years

-Co-founders Dennis Crowley and Naveen Selvadurai founded in 2008 and launched Foursquare City Guide in 2009 at SXSW.
+Co-founders Dennis Crowley and Naveen Selvadurai founded Foursquare in 2008 and launched Foursquare City Guide in 2009 at SXSW.
 Crowley had previously founded the similar project Dodgeball as his graduate thesis project in the Interactive Telecommunications Program (ITP) at New York University and subsequently sold it to Google in 2005.

 In November 2009, Foursquare opened up access to its API, enabling developers to access data generated by the Foursquare app and build applications on top of that data.
 Foursquare opened its second office, in San Francisco, the next year, shortly after reaching one million users.
-In 2011, Foursquare began working on Pilgrim, the core technology that combines stop-detection and snap-to-place functions in order to provide contextual awareness to Foursquare's apps, so they can proactively engage with users in real time.
+In 2011, Foursquare began working on Pilgrim SDK, the core technology that combines stop-detection and snap-to-place functions in order to provide contextual awareness to Foursquare's apps.
+As of January 31, 2023, Foursquare renamed its Pilgrim SDK product to Movement SDK.

 Swarm release

-In May 2014, the company launched Swarm, a companion app to Foursquare, that moved the social networking and location sharing aspects of the service to a separate application.
-On August 7, 2014, the company launched Foursquare 8.0, the completely new version of the service that shifted the focus from check ins to focus on local search and recommendations.
+In May 2014, the company launched Swarm, a companion app to Foursquare City Guide, that moved the social networking and location sharing aspects of the service to a separate application.
+In August 2014, the company launched Foursquare 8.0, a completely new version of the service that shifted the focus from check-ins to focus on local search and recommendations.